ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-You will see a message box with a color code after launching this script.
-Text in the message box should look like this: "The text color is: 0355BB".
+You will see a message with a color code after launching this script.
+Text in the message should look like this: "The text color is: 0355BB".
 This means that the pixel with absolute coordinates equal to x=200 and y=200 has a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
 We use the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) AutoIt function to transform a result of `PixelGetColor` from decimal code to hexadecimal one.
 Color representation in hexadecimal is widespread.
 The most of graphical editors and tools use it.
 Resulting color value "0355BB" is changed in case you switch to another window, which covers coordinates x=200 and y=200.
 This means that `PixelGetColor` function does not analyze a specific window but the entire desktop picture instead.

 This is a screenshoot of API Monitor application that hooks WinAPI calls of `PixelGetColor.au3` script: